-Zermatt has cable cars, chair lifts for skiers, and the Gormergrat Bahn, Europe’s highest open-air railway.
+There are countless things to do in Zermatt, many of which involve cable cars, chair lifts and mountain trains like the Gormergrat Bahn, Europe’s highest open-air railway.
 The views of the Alps are incomparable and the Matter Vispa river adds to the beauty.
 Its location on the border between Switzerland and Italy imparts a defining international flair to this small town that you’ll notice in the cafes and all around town.

 Like many Swiss towns, Brig has a grand old historic quarter.
 Located in the Upper Valais, its history is linked to Simplon Pass, a thrilling alpine pass that begins just outside the town’s gates.
 During the 19th century, Napoleon built the first manmade road in Switzerland through the pass to move his armies.